riekosakai/edotime-web/README.md

 Unlike modern fixed-hour systems, Edo time divides day and night into six equal parts, so the length of each “hour” changes depending on the season and location.

+Inspired by how people in the Edo period experienced time differently from modern fixed hours.

 ## Features

 * Browser geolocation with manual coordinate fallback